-In respect of the Financial Guarantee between the Company and Lloyds, and the equal and opposite embedded derivative, reasonably possible alternative valuations have been calculated by flexing the assumption around the obligor internal ratings in the reference portfolio.
+In respect of the Financial Guarantee between the Company and Lloyds, and the equal and opposite embedded derivative, reasonably possible alternative valuations have been calculated by flexing the assumption around the obligor internal ratings in the Reference Portfolio.

 This is on the basis that a movement in the internal rating is an updated assessment of the likelihood of default on the Reference Portfolio and the expected loss on the Financial Guarantee.
-The sensitivity is determined by moving the rating 25bps both favourably and unfavourably on a portion of Reference Portfolio (2019: unfavourably by 550bps on the entire Reference Portfolio).
+The sensitivity is determined by moving the rating both favourably and unfavourably by 1 notch on a portion of the Reference Portfolio (2019: by moving the rating unfavourably by 3 notches on the entire Reference Portfolio).